4 Classic Pitfalls in AI Vendor Selection

 Bringing It Together

-Treat these pitfalls as a pre-mortem for vendor selection.
-Use them to shape pilot design, RFP questions, and negotiation guardrails.
+Treat these pitfalls as a pre-mortem for AI vendor selection.
+Use them as a checklist to shape pilot design, RFP questions, and shortlist reviews.
 Then apply the structured evaluation model to score vendors objectively:

 • Framework and scorecard: The Six Dimensions of AI Vendor Evaluation That Matter Most.